awsdocs/amazon-eks-user-guide/doc_source/infrastructure-security.md

 # Infrastructure security in Amazon EKS<a name="infrastructure-security"></a>

-As a managed service, Amazon EKS is protected by the AWS global network security procedures that are described in the [Amazon Web Services: Overview of security processes](https://docs.aws.amazon.com/pdfs/whitepapers/latest/aws-overview-security-processes/aws-overview-security-processes.pdf) paper\.
+As a managed service, Amazon Elastic Kubernetes Service is protected by AWS global network security\.
+For information about AWS security services and how AWS protects infrastructure, see [AWS Cloud Security](http://aws.amazon.com/security/)\.
+To design your AWS environment using the best practices for infrastructure security, see [Infrastructure Protection](https://docs.aws.amazon.com/wellarchitected/latest/security-pillar/infrastructure-protection.html) in *Security Pillar AWS Well‐Architected Framework*\.

 You use AWS published API calls to access Amazon EKS through the network\.
+Clients must support the following:
++ Transport Layer Security \(TLS\)\.
+We require TLS 1\.2 and recommend TLS 1\.3\.
-Clients must support Transport Layer Security \(TLS\) `1.2` or later\.
-Clients must also support cipher suites with perfect forward secrecy \(PFS\) such as Ephemeral Diffie\-Hellman \(DHE\) or Elliptic Curve Ephemeral Diffie\-Hellman \(ECDHE\)\.
++ Cipher suites with perfect forward secrecy \(PFS\) such as DHE \(Ephemeral Diffie\-Hellman\) or ECDHE \(Elliptic Curve Ephemeral Diffie\-Hellman\)\.
 Most modern systems such as Java 7 and later support these modes\.

 Additionally, requests must be signed by using an access key ID and a secret access key that is associated with an IAM principal\.
 Or you can use the [AWS Security Token Service](https://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) \(AWS STS\) to generate temporary security credentials to sign requests\.